atolab/zenoh-web/content/docs/manual/plugin-storage-manager.md

 ### Adding a storage
-You can add storages at any time by ading them to the configuration through the admin space.
+You can add storages at any time by adding them to the configuration through the admin space.

 The simplest volume to use is the integrated "memory" volume, since it requires no extra configuration.
 Let's have "my-storage" work on `demo/my-storage/**`:
 ```bash